 - Yes, you are called.

-Several months ago, I spent a week with different 7-year-old girl who had heard way more no’s than yes’s.
-Though she is bright and capable, she had yet to learn to ride her bike without training wheels.
+Several months ago, I spent a week with a different 7-year-old girl who had heard way more “noes” than “yeses”.
+Though she is bright and capable, she has yet to learn to ride her bike without training wheels.
 She was afraid to play in our fenced yard, struggled to try new things, and constantly tried to refrain my son from his normal activities.
 “Don’t go so fast.
 Don’t climb so high.
 Don’t jump, you’ll get hurt,” were her words all week long.

 Obviously, she’s been getting this message from the adults in her life.
 While their intention to protect her is a good one, their message is clear: “You can’t do that.
 This is something to fear.
 Don’t take risks.
-There’s no need to be brave. ” Those messages translate to a million other areas of our girls’ development.
+There’s no need to be brave. ” Those messages translate to a million other areas of a girl’s development.

-On the other hand, my neighbor recently told me how her extremely shy daughter expressed interest in the theater club at her primary school.
-She was tempted to discourage her, nervous that she would ultimately experience failure.
-Quite the opposite happened.
+On the other hand, my neighbor recently told me how her extremely shy daughter expressed interest in the theater club at school.
+She was tempted to discourage her, nervous that she would experience failure.
 Turns out that this little girl excels at learning lines and comes alive on the stage.
-This mom’s simple yes turned into a confidence building, character shaping activity.
+This mom’s simple “yes” turned into a confidence-building, character-shaping activity.

 As much as we need more yes than no, we also need to raise girls with wise and intentional boundaries.
 We need pastors who have self-discipline and a sense of responsibility.
-And we need pastors who know what holiness is and why we seek to live holy lives.
+And we need pastors who know what holiness is and how to seek to live holy lives.

 Role models that rock